visualitypl/textris/README.md

 end
 ```

+To use Twilio's Copilot use `twilio_messaging_service_sid` in place of `from` when sending a text or setting defaults.

 #### Nexmo

 In order to use Nexmo with **textris**, you need to include the `nexmo` gem in your `Gemfile`: